scottairwin/RDO-Newton-with-Nuage/README.md

 These simple to use bash scripts will help you understand just how easy it is to install and integrate an OpenStack installation consisting of 1 controller and 2 compute hosts.

-## Prerequisits include the following:
+## Prerequisites include the following:
 - 3x CentOS 7.3 with yum update and epel enabled (1 as the Controller and 2 for Compute Nodes)
 - Nuage v4.0R8 VSD installed
 - Nuage v4.0R8 VSCs (2) installed